PramitBhar/PHP_Mysql_Action/Readme.md

-This repository contain php mysql in action assignemnt.
+This branch contain php mysql in action assignemnt.